Docs

 Understanding Outliers and Outlier detection

-Outliers can occur for several reasons, including but not limited to:
+Outliers can occur for several reasons:

-Utilizing 3D Secure authentication can lead to lower interchange rates due to reduced fraud risk.
+Using 3D Secure authentication can lead to lower interchange rates due to reduced fraud risk.
 However:

 Merchants using network tokens for transactions can benefit from lower interchange rates because these tokens enhance security and reduce fraud risk.
 For instance: